trevex/dogcat/chapter01/README.md

 ![Step 2](docs/images/chapter01-step02.png)

 Step 3: The team wants to trigger a new build anytime the main branch changes.
-Fill out the "Build Configuration" as shown below and click "Save":
+Fill out the "Build Configuration" as shown below and click "Save".
+If this repository is used directly make sure to use `/chapter01/Dockerfile` instead:

 ![Step 3](docs/images/chapter01-step03.png)